gilbertgit95/gilbertgit95/README.md

     <div>
         <h3>👋 Hi there!
 I am Gilbert</h3>
         <p style="text-indent: 50px;">
-            As a modern farmer, my goal is to be able to create technologies for different platforms.
-            To make life easier with positive impact to the environment.
-To enhance communities and Environment by developing technologies that will replace methods that are harmful or destructive to humanity.
+            As a modern farmer, my goal is to create techs for different platforms, make life easier with positive impact to the environment, enhance communities by developing techs that will replace methods that are harmful to humanity an environment.
         </p>
         <div>
             <h3>Current Status:</h3>
             <ul>
                 <li>🔭 Currently exploring Javascript, Typescript, React, Express and Mongodb.
                 </li>
-                <li>🌱 Currently developing core web application packages. </li>
+                <li>🌱 Currently exploring node packages. </li>
             </ul>
         </div>
         <div>